Adventure Smart Lake District Cumbria

 Take appropriate clothing including waterproofs, spare warm clothes, hat and gloves, a torch, enough food and drink for the planned trip plus a bit extra for the unplanned part.
 Take torch, a survival bag (if you don't have one or know what one is get down to you local outdoor shop now - they cost next to nothing and may save your life).

+Whatever your planned activity for the day, be honest with yourself about you and your companions’ knowledge, fitness and ability.
+We all like to kid ourselves that we are fitter, or indeed more capable than we are but in this instance it pays to be honest.
 Try to avoid relying on communications or position finding technology.
 It's all very well until you drop it, its batteries fail, or some bug or otherwise eats its insides.
 Or it becomes too dark to see it and you forgot your torch!

 If it all goes wrong, don't panic.
 Don't immediately get out your mobile phone and dial 999 (or your Mum, 'cos she'll dial 999 for you...it's happened!), unless it's a medical emergency.
 Think; Are we really lost?
 If we continue this way and end up in the wrong place, is it the end of the world?
 Can we get ourselves out of this?
 All the best mountaineers have got themselves out of mires so deep their feet wouldn't have been touching the bottom.
 Read their books!
 Joe Simpson, Doug Scott, Simon Yates, and many others.
 They all gained from the experience of sorting themselves out.